pyrevitlabs/pyRevit/pyRevitBlogPost.md

 ## An Even Quicker but Deeper Look at Setting up pyRevit

-Now let's take an even quicker and slightly deeper look at [pyRevit](https://github.com/eirannejad/pyRevit):
+Now let's take an even quicker and slightly deeper look at setting up [pyRevit](https://github.com/eirannejad/pyRevit):

 In it's simplest form, it's a folder filled with `.py` IronPython scripts for Revit.